Daniele Degano

-Daniele Degano (born 21 September 1982) is an Italian footballer who plays as a forward for ASD Potenza Picena.
+Daniele Degano (born 21 September 1982) is an Italian former footballer who played as a forward for ASD Potenza Picena.

 Career

 Degano played for Meda in the 1999–2000 season.
 The team had a friendly with F.C.
 Internazionale Milano in September 1999.

 Monza

 Since 2000 he played for Monza.
 In June 2001 he was signed by Parma along with Diego Daldosso, Massimo Ganci and Cristian Maggioni in co-ownership deal, for a total of 4 billion lire (1 billion lire each, or €516,457 each).
 In June 2002 Parma signed Degano and Maggioni outright and sold Daldosso and Ganci back to Monza.

 Ancona

 In August 2002 he moved to Ancona in new co-ownership from Parma to compensate the signing of Andrea Staffolani outright.
 Degano played for Ancona for 1 1/2 seasons.

 Parma

 In January 2004 he returned to Parma in a temporary deal.
 In June 2004 the co-ownership renewed in another year.
 However Ancona was declared bankrupted in 2004.
 In August 2004 he returned to Parma as free agent, with a handful playing time.